 Entity Flexibility LLC or C-Corp with regulatory riders Standard LLC, C-Corp, S-Corp, sole proprietor

-Tax Treatment IRC §280E disallowance (no standard deductions) Normal federal and state tax treatment
+Tax Treatment IRC §280E disallowance (no standard deductions) — NOTE: As of April 22, 2026, qualifying state-licensed medical cannabis businesses are no longer subject to §280E.
+Adult-use/recreational cannabis remains subject to §280E.
+Normal federal and state tax treatment

 Formation Timeline Weeks to months (pending background checks) Days to weeks (county agricultural commissioner)